durgaprsd04/archlinux/README.md

 >      sudo pacman -S alsamixer alsautils

 Start up alsamixer and unmute the channel of speaker or headset according to your use.
+Video drivers are an important aspect of installation.
+Most of the latest computer might be having an intel graphics card.
+So for this your need to install intel video drivers .
+To support 3D you have to install mesa.
 Media codecs could be installed individually but this is a time consuming task.
 So it is better if you install mplayer.
-Many media codecs would come along with it
+Many media codecs would come along with it.
+Thus we have a fully functional light distro.
 ![image of mplayer](screenshots/screenshot.png)

 [back to the top ][top]